 Bone Health evaluations are available in the Warwick and Providence locations.
 Telehealth visits are also available.

-Strong bone is an important part of lifelong healthy living and pain free function.
-Bone reaches its strongest around age 30 and then it starts to decline.
-This is intensified by certain medical conditions, medications or lifestyle choices and can affect both men and women.
-It can reach unhealthy levels resulting in weak bone, osteopenia or osteoporosis.
-Pain, deformity, broken bones and loss of function are commonly seen.
+Strong bones are an important part of lifelong healthy living and pain-free function.
+Bones are strongest around age 30 and then they start to decline.
+This is intensified by certain medical conditions, medications, or lifestyle choices and can affect both men and women.
+It can reach unhealthy levels resulting in weak bones, osteopenia, or osteoporosis.
+Pain, deformity, broken bones, and loss of function are commonly seen.
 It is never too soon to think about strong bones and healthy living.